 Because, it’s been scientifically proven that, unfortunately, no topical creams or lotions – despite what they claim – can reduce the appearance of stretch marks.

-The recent research on stretch marks conducted by the University of Michigan and published in the British Journal of Dermatology suggests that it makes more sense to focus on preserving the elastic fibers of our skin rather than repair the already damaged ones.
+The recent research on stretch marks conducted by the University of Michigan and published in the British Journal of Dermatology suggests that it makes more sense to focus on preserving the elastic fibers of our skin rather than repairing the already damaged ones.

 Therefore, it’s important to apply oils and creams early on and everywhere: your belly, breasts, thighs, butt.
 You don’t know where you can get skin breakage so keep your skin constantly and fully moisturized.